emberjs/rfcs/text/0754-default-managers.md

 In the current state of templates there is some ambiguity in syntax around helper/component invocation invocation.
 Below is a list exploring the various syntaxes and how the code implemented in the framework for this RFC will react to various passed value/function/etc types.
+All of this is current behavior and this RFC is not proposing a syntax change.
+In template strict mode, there is no ambiguity to worry about.

 - `{{val}}`
   - `typeof val === 'function'`: Helper